Last updated: 2026-04-20

 Should You Buy the 2020 Acura MDX?

-Its complaint rate (48.6 per 10k sold) is above the SUV segment average of 18.2.
+Its complaint rate of 48.6 per 10,000 vehicles sold runs above the SUV segment average of 21.2.
 The most common reports involve engine (38).

-A pre-purchase inspection is recommended for used examples, with particular attention to engine (38).
-An extended warranty may provide additional peace of mind.
+Get a pre-purchase inspection on any used example, with extra attention to engine (38).
+An extended warranty is worth pricing out.

 Compared to the 2022 Acura MDX, which scored 11 points higher.
 See also the 2019 Acura MDX for an earlier comparison.